- The viral trend of GLP-1 microdosing involves taking sub-therapeutic doses for gentle appetite control or longevity.

 What Is GLP-1 Microdosing?

-- Reducing appetite and "food noise" without committing to full-dose therapy
+- Suppressing appetite and cravings without committing to a full clinical dose.

-- Avoiding common gastrointestinal side effects such as nausea and vomiting
+- Avoiding common stomach side effects like nausea and vomiting.

 Explore Medical Weight Care Programs